mendix/docs/content/data-hub/data-hub-catalog/register.md

 In the **Contract** screen you can upload the contract file of the data source that you want to register.

 {{% alert type="info" %}}
-The OData v4 metadata contract file must be in *.xml* for single files and *.zip* when the contract is made up of multiple files.
+The OData v4 metadata contract file must be in *.xml* or *.zip*  format. when the contract is made up of multiple files.
 {{% /alert %}}

 ![upload contract](attachments/register/register-service-form-contract.png)

 1. Drag or browse the the *.xml* or *.zip* file of the OData v4 service you want to register.
-The selected file will be uploaded and verified:
+The selected file is  uploaded and verified:

 ![upload contract](attachments/register/register-service-form-validate.png)